Kevin Metheny: Career

-Metheny became weekend air talent at album rock KWHP-FM in Edmond, Oklahoma in 1970.
+Metheny became weekend air talent at album rock KWHP-FM in Edmond, Oklahoma, in 1970.
 The next year, he moved to WKY in Oklahoma City, serving as weekend and fill-in talent during his senior year at John Marshall High School.
 Pat O'Day, general manager of KJR/KISW-FM, hired Metheny as evening talent at KJR.
-Following O'Day's 1975 departure, Metheny left KJR and became afternoon drive talent/music director at WNOE-FM, New Orleans, where he was promoted to Program Director.
-He next served as Program Director of KDEO in El Cajon, California, changing the AM album rock station to Top-40 KMJC, also known as "Magic 91".
+Following O'Day's 1975 departure, Metheny left KJR and became afternoon drive talent/music director at WNOE-FM, New Orleans, where he was promoted to program director.
+He next served as program director of KDEO in El Cajon, California, changing the AM album rock station to Top-40 KMJC, also known as "Magic 91".

-Metheny became Director of Radio Audience Measurement (RAM) Research for DPS/Cyberdynamics, working closely with its initial RAM client Fairbanks Broadcasting's Adult Contemporary WIBG in Philadelphia.
-He accepted the position of Program Director at WIBG (later known as WZZD, now WNTP).
-He went on to be named Program Director of Hearst Corporation's Top-40 WXKX, Pittsburgh, then of WEFM in Chicago, followed by KSLQ-FM in St. Louis.
+Metheny became director of radio audience measurement (RAM) research for DPS/Cyberdynamics, working closely with its initial RAM client Fairbanks Broadcasting's Adult Contemporary WIBG in Philadelphia.
+He accepted the position of program director at WIBG (later known as WZZD, now WNTP).
+He went on to be named program director of Hearst Corporation's Top-40 WXKX, Pittsburgh, then of WEFM in Chicago, followed by KSLQ-FM in St. Louis.

-Metheny was named Program Director of The National Broadcasting Company's WNBC (NYC) in 1980.
+Metheny was named program director of The National Broadcasting Company's WNBC (NYC) in 1980.
 Around 1984, he accepted a position at Warner Amex Satellite Entertainment Company as Director of MTV Programming.
 Metheny led a management team secretly developing VH1 as a response to a challenge to MTV by Ted Turner's Cable Music Channel.
 He was subsequently promoted to vice-president of MTV/VH1 Music Programming and Production, and then to vice-president of VH1.
-After MTV Networks was acquired by Viacom in 1986, Metheny became Program Director of KTKS (Dallas).
-He subsequently moved to Savannah as Vice President/General Manager at WSOK/WAEV-FM.
-He accepted the Operations Director position of Bedford Broadcasting's San Francisco Oldies and Adult Standards stations KFRC-AM-FM followed by Oldies KQQL (Minneapolis).
+After MTV Networks was acquired by Viacom in 1986, Metheny became program director of KTKS (Dallas).
+He subsequently moved to Savannah as vice president and general manager at WSOK/WAEV-FM.
+He accepted the operations director position of Bedford Broadcasting's San Francisco Oldies and Adult Standards stations KFRC-AM-FM followed by Oldies KQQL (Minneapolis).